sara-nl/clouddocs/contextualization.markdown

 >**NOTE:**
 >
 >This is a distilled summary.
-You are advised to have a look at the official OpenNebula documentation pages:
+For more information, you are advised to have a look at the official OpenNebula documentation pages:
 > * [basic contextualisation](http://docs.opennebula.org/4.12/user/virtual_machine_setup/bcont.html)
 > * [advanced contextualisation](http://docs.opennebula.org/4.12/user/virtual_machine_setup/cong.html)